Death of Paulette Gebara Farah: Aftermath

 On April 3, Farah initiated an amparo proceeding against the restriction order, claiming that she had not been involved in the events that caused her daughter's death.
 Specialists said that Farah suffered from personality disorders.
 During the procedure Farah became subject to indictment.
-On April 4th, a judge granted freedom to Paulette's parents and nannies.
+On April 4, a judge granted freedom to Paulette's parents and nannies.
 Mauricio Gebara left his hotel at 10:20; Farah left hers at 11:00; and the nannies, Erika and Martha Casimiro, at noon.
 None of them could leave the country due to the inquiries.
-On April 5th, in separate interviews, Gebara and Farah accused each other; Farah claimed that her husband blamed her for Paulette's death, whilst Gebara claimed that the death could not have been a simple accident, and that he could not completely trust his wife.
+On April 5, in separate interviews, Gebara and Farah accused each other; Farah claimed that her husband blamed her for Paulette's death, whilst Gebara claimed that the death could not have been a simple accident, and that he could not completely trust his wife.

-On April 6th, Paulette's body was buried at the Panteón Francés de San Joaquín in Mexico City.
+On April 6, Paulette's body was buried at the Panteón Francés de San Joaquín in Mexico City.
 The funeral procession was headed by Farah without any member of the Gebara family in attendance due to an "agreement".

-On April 7th, the Gebara family denied Farah's request to see her other daughter, Lizette, who had stayed with her father's family since April 4th.
-On May 10th, the Attorney General of the Federal District, who also collaborated in the case at the request of her counterpart in the State of Mexico, granted the custody of Paulette's sister to Farah, who brought a complaint against her husband demanding custody of the girl.
+On April 7, the Gebara family denied Farah's request to see her other daughter, Lizette, who had stayed with her father's family since April 4.
+On May 10, the Attorney General of the Federal District, who also collaborated in the case at the request of her counterpart in the State of Mexico, granted the custody of Paulette's sister to Farah, who brought a complaint against her husband demanding custody of the girl.
 On May 26, although Bazbaz defended the investigation and conclusions of the case, he resigned his position as Attorney General of the State of Mexico, saying that an attorney general needs confidence to act effectively, and that he had lost this confidence due to the questioning of his actions in the investigation of the death of Paulette Gebara Farah.

 Seven years later on May 3, 2017, Paulette's body was exhumed and cremated, since authorities considered that her remains were no longer objects of evidence for the investigation of the case.

 Controversies

 Statements by Paulette's nannies

-Paulette's nannies, Ericka and Martha Casimiro, insisted that the girl's body was not under her mattress, with Martha stating:
+Paulette's nannies, Erika and Martha Casimiro, insisted that the girl's body was not under her mattress, with Martha stating: